Summary

 - Promote the internship to other schools (e.g., recruitment video).

-- Design & prototype a video-based ‘Speak Up’ Challenge
+- Prototype a video-based ‘Speak Up’ Challenge

-Paul and Joe initiated a ‘Speak Up’ Challenge for students to compete to address their representative about what mattered to them.
+Paul and Joe designed a ‘Speak Up’ Challenge for students to compete to address their representative about what mattered to them.
 They created: 1) a ‘Speak Up’ post (with Google Docs for registration & a database), (2) a promotional poster, (3) a YouTube playlist of 10 model entry videos.

-Intern Feedback: Most expressed appreciation …
+Intern Feedback: Most expressed these positives …

 – Learning skills (digital media, communication, leadership)

-– Being more visible in their field of interest
+– Being more visible in their field of interest (e.g., online profile)

 – Meeting local and national leaders